 Steep Rise in Health & Safety Fines

-Health & Safety Executive (HSE) data shows Health & Safety fine totals rising:
+Health and Safety Executive (HSE) data shows health and safety fine totals rising:

 The biggest fine in:

 - 2014/15 was £750k (only five were at or above £500k); and

 - 2016/17 was £5m (19 fines were £1m plus).

 The level of fines being handed out is said to reflect a growing desire for organisations to answer for any shortcomings that lead to injury, illness and death.